Get insider access

 9.0 HDR Gaming

 The LG B2 is fantastic for HDR gaming.
-It delivers incredible gaming performance thanks to its VRR support, HDMI 2.1 bandwidth, quick response time, and low input lag.
-It's also fantastic for dark room gaming because blacks are deep and inky, and it displays bright objects without any blooming.
+It delivers incredible gaming performance thanks to its variable refresh rate (VRR) support, HDMI 2.1 bandwidth on two ports, quick response time, and low input lag.
+It's also fantastic for dark room gaming because blacks are deep and inky, displaying bright objects without any blooming.
 Its HDR experience is excellent thanks to its dark room performance, but some highlights don't truly pop, and not all colors look vivid.

 Pros